 In 2010, Doga started a joint project on Egyptian Vultures in cooperation with BSPB and the RSPB to prepare an inventory of the species in Beypazarı region.
 As a result of this study, Beypazarı area is identified as the most intensive breeding ground (more than 100 pairs) for this species in all Europe.
 Current activities in Beypazarı focus on monitoring the pop Fruulation size and threats through community-based action and improving the habitat quality via supporting traditional pastoralism.

 In complementary to its direct conservation actions in Beypazarı, Doga started to work with BSPB and other BirdLife partners around the world to conserve the species along its entire flyway.
 To this end, a migratory Egyptian Vulture count is carried out in Erzin, a key bottleneck for the European population of the species.
 Furthermore, Doga is working closely with BSPB for identification of the breeding population of the species in Central Anatolia.
 Two partners conducted fieldwork in 2017 and identified new breeding grounds of the species in Sivas and Kayseri.
-In 2018, Doga along with BSPB and seven other organizations from different countries initiated a multi-country project to reinforce the eastern European Egyptian Vulture population by delivering urgent conservation measures to address major known threats at breeding grounds and also along the flyway.
-Doga will continue its cooperation with shepherds and local producers to better understand and mitigate threats towards the species along its Anatolian Flyway.
+In 2018, Doga along with BSPB and seven other organizations from different countries have united under the project “Urgent Actions to Strengthen the Balkan Population of the Egyptian Vulture and Secure Its Flyway” (LIFE16 NAT/BG/000874), abbreviated to Egyptian Vulture – New LIFE Project, Doga will continue its cooperation with shepherds and local producers to better understand and mitigate threats towards the species along its Anatolian Flyway.